 There’s clearly a lot of promise here, and Immortal sounds increasingly like a fully-fledged Diablo experience, one that aims to fill in the events between the second and third games.

-With the Diablo Immortal release date still known, this sudden drop of fresh info is very welcome indeed.
+With the Diablo Immortal release date still unknown, this sudden drop of fresh info is very welcome indeed.
 If you haven’t done so already, you can register your interest over on the game’s official site or Google Play page.
-While you wait, be sure to check out our list of the best games like Diablo on mobile.
+While you wait, be sure to check out our list of the best games like Diablo on mobile or our guide for all of the Diablo Immortal classes.
 Enjoy!